Race Rules & Important Information

 - Runners need to be alert and follow all directions given by race volunteers.

-- There will be two water stations for the run course: at start of the run, @ the 1.55 mile mark, (the turnaround), and @ the finish.
+- There will be one water/Gatorade station for the run course at the 1.55 mile mark (the turnaround).
+There will also be water & Gatorade after the finish.

 - No friends / family may accompany triathlon runners by car, bicycle or on skates throughout the run course.